docker-archive/classicswarm/docs/index.md

 # Docker Swarm

+> **Note**: Swarm is currently in beta, so things are likely to change.
+We
+> don't recommend you use it in production yet.

 Docker Swarm is native clustering for Docker.
 It turns a pool of Docker hosts into a single, virtual host.